MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/CONTRIBUTING.md

 * Must enable 2FA on your GitHub account
 * Must have read and accepted the contributor guidelines in the [Contributors](#contributors) section.
-* Must be part of the one of the Mixed Reality Toolkit's steering committee [affiliated organizations](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/STEERING-COMMITTEE.md).
+* Must be part of the one of the Organization's [affiliated organizations](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/STEERING-COMMITTEE.md).
 * Must have shown a consistent pattern of helpful, non-threatening, and friendly behavior towards other community members in the past.
 * Should have opened and successfully run medium to large PR’s in the past 6 months.
 * Should have participated in multiple code reviews of other PR’s, including those of other Maintainers and Contributors.
-* Should be active on Mixed Reality Toolkit community forums.
+* Should be active on the Project's community forums.

 Maintainers are added and removed via procedures outlined in the [GOVERNANCE.md](./GOVERNANCE.md) file.